infotus/Unity-3D-MeshCombiner/README.md

 # Unity-3D-MeshCombiner
 Combine all children meshes

-Add empty gameobject as parent of the model and press the Combine Meshes button in inspector
+- Add empty gameobject as parent of the model
+- Add MeshCombiner script as component
+- Press the Combine Meshes button in inspector
+- Add material